HACCP Plans - Meat

 CR-495: Handling and Cooking Game

 Each year hunters waste thousands of pounds of meat through carelessness, ignorance, or neglect.
 Here are some suggestions to help you preserve your meat so that you can deliver it in good condition to the cook or to the freezer.
-The quality and flavour of the meat depends a great deal on the care you give it from the moment it is killed.
+The quality and flavor of the meat depends a great deal on the care you give it from the moment it is killed.

 CR-508: Processing Your Deer at Home